|Official Plant Name||Pisum sativum|

 There are few things more satisfying than picking your own homegrown garden peas.

-Deliciously sweet and super healthy, once you’ve tasted peas you’ve handpicked that very day, you will never go back to frozen.
+Deliciously sweet and super tasty, once you’ve tasted peas you’ve handpicked that very day, you will never go back to frozen.

 Garden peas are an easy and extremely attractive crop to grow, adding texture, structure and colour to your garden.
 They also don’t take up too much space, and you can even grow them in containers meaning they are a perfect addition to any garden, no matter its size.